kwminnick/rackspace-dns-cli/README.md

     		domain-modify       Modify a domain.
     		domain-show         Show details about the given domain limits              List all applicable limits.
-    		record-list         Print a list of records for the given domain. subdomain-list      Print a list of available sub-domains for the given domain.
+    		record-create       Add new record to the specified domain. record-list         Print a list of records for the given domain. subdomain-list      Print a list of available sub-domains for the given domain.